 When I was younger, I had many goals for what I wanted to accomplish in my lifetime.
 But, I didn’t have the patience I needed to be happy until I reached my goals.
 I wanted everything quicker than the time it took to work towards those goals.

 Often, I would look at other people’s lives and see their success in their relationships, careers, finances, and the things they had.
 I would yearn for all the things they had in life without realizing the good things I had in my life.
-Continually looking at others kept me from doing what I needed to do to get the things I wanted.
+Continually looking at others kept me from doing what I needed to do to achieve my goals and dreams.

 My habits that affected how happy I was were:

-- Little self-acceptance for where I was at in life and who I was and what my gifts were.
+- Little self-acceptance for where I was at in life, who I was, and what my gifts were.

 - Not enough focus on the good things I had in my life (gratitude).